 R v Donaldson 2019, Birmingham Crown Court

 Murder – Gang related stabbing.
 Prosecution junior.
 Complex forensic analysis of footage from multiple CCTV cameras.
 Cell site analysis and mobile phone comparison.
 Defendant convicted of murder.
-Birmingham Mail, Birmingham Live.
+The case was covered on Birmingham Live.

 R v IF 2019, Minshull Street Crown Court